 Beyond the First Day: 5 Ways Reboarding Boosts Employee Engagement

 Traditionally, reboarding refers to reintroducing employees to the workplace after absences like parental leaves, promotions, or sabbaticals.
-However, as the world continues to adjust to shifts in work from the COVID-19 pandemic, reboarding has taken on new additional meanings.
-Whether employees choose to work remotely, in person, or hybrid, organizations need to support them through the transition process.
+But reboarding can benefit employees at various stages of the employee life cycle, and whatever their mode of work may be.
+Whether employees choose to work remotely, in person, or hybrid, organizations need to support them through transitions.

-Providing this support ensures that employee engagement remains high—a critical initiative as the number of engaged employees dropped to 32% in 2022, the first decline in 10 years.
+Providing this support ensures that employee engagement remains high—a critical initiative as employee engagement hit a ten-year low in 2024.
 Actively disengaged employees decrease productivity and efficiency.
 And without initiatives to keep employees engaged, organizations may risk losing high-quality employees to competitors.

 With BambooHR, you can create a reboarding process that encourages honest, two-way communication and creates an unbeatable employee experience.
 Discover how BambooHR elevates your workplace culture.